Battle of Heartbreak Crossroads

 The Battle of Heartbreak Crossroads was fought, beginning one day prior to the start of the Battle of the Bulge, at a vital three-way junction near a forester's cabin and former border post named Wahlerscheid, astride the Siegfried Line (Westwall).
 The road ran along the Höfen-Alzen and Dreiborn ridges, about 5.6 mi north of Krinkelt-Rocherath, Belgium.
 In early December 1944, the U.S. V Corps trucked the experienced 2nd Infantry Division from positions it had held in the south to Krinkelt-Rocherath, twin villages adjacent to Elsenborn Ridge and near the southern tip of the Hürtgen Forest.

 On the eastern side of the Siegfried Line was an excellent road network leading to the Roer River dams a few miles to the northeast; the Allies' next goal.
 The Allies had tried bombing the dams without success, and a ground campaign was decided upon.
 The Americans were assigned to capture the crossroads with the goal of securing a jumping-off point for an attack on the dams, or failing that, force the Germans to blow them up.
 The dams were important to the Germans because they could be used defensively to control the flow and depth of the Roer River, delaying or even completely blocking Allied advances at will.

 During the first two days of the battle, the Americans failed to advance and experienced significant losses.
 On the third day a platoon infiltrated the German lines and late on 15 December, the U.S. troops captured the crossroads.
-On 16 December, the German Unternehmen Wacht am Rhein offensive threatened to isolate the Americans' rear areas, and they were forced to withdraw to the twin villages.
+On 16 December, the German offensive threatened to isolate the Americans' rear areas, and they were forced to withdraw to the twin villages.
 The villages lay astride a key road that the Germans wanted to capture in their attack west towards Antwerp.
 This turned into the Battle of Elsenborn Ridge, which was the only portion of the Battle of the Bulge where the Allies did not yield to the Germans.